saikiaprandeep/PproTask/README.md

 1. Environment can be configured by maven options like (-Denv=dev) .
 If not configured default is dev.
 2. Browser can be configured by maven options like (-Dbrowser=chrome) and in properties file like (browser=chrome).
 If nothing is configured default is chrome.
 Maven options takes priority over properties file.
-3. Simple maven command to run tests  from command line. command line should be opened in project folder
+3. Simple maven command to run tests  from command line  and  the Command line should be opened in project folder.

         mvn test  -DsuiteXmlFile=testng.xml  -Denv=dev  -Dbrowser=headless
 4. Testng.xml is used to filter the test cases to run.
 Like only regression test or only some module.